NFL collective bargaining agreement: 2020 agreement

 NFL owners voted to approve the 2020–2030 CBA on February 20, 2020.
 The Board of Representatives for the NFL Players Association approved a vote of the proposed CBA from the NFL owners on February 26, 2020, that went to a vote of the members of the Players Association.
 The new CBA was agreed to by the NFLPA on March 15, 2020.

-In the 2020 agreement, a 17th regular season game for teams would be added to the NFL schedule during the 2021 NFL season and the playoffs would be expanded from 12 to 14 teams beginning that season.
+In the 2020 agreement, a 17th regular season game for teams would be added to the NFL schedule during the 2021 NFL season and the playoffs would be expanded from 12 to 14 teams beginning in the 2020 season.
 After owners voted to expand the playoffs on April 2, 2020, playoff-eligible teams increased from 12 teams to 14 teams, with six Wild Card playoff games being played instead of four and only two teams receiving first-round playoff byes instead of four.
 The preseason will be shortened from four games to three in seasons with 17 regular season games.

 The regular season active roster expanded to up to 55 players (from a 53-player limit), with the one or two extra spots only eligible for practice squad players elevated just for the regular season game.
 These practice squad players revert to the practice squad once the game is over.
 The gameday roster limit increased from 46 players to 48, with a minimum of eight players being offensive linemen.
 If fewer than eight offensive linemen are active, the gameday roster limit decreases to 47.